EthanBlackburn/mazeRPG/README.md

 Levels:
 -------
   Each level contains a maze with an objective (i.e. end location) and enemies with simple AI.
+Monsters move from one start location to another until they are in close range with the player.
+Once they are in range, they begin to follow and attack you.
+The monsters difficulty increases as the player reaches higher levels.

 Maze:
 -----